justanr/pynads/README.md

 built in types. int, float, complex, set, frozenset, bool, list, str, dict...
 `pynads` don't care, it'll figure out how to handle it.
-And it doesn't stop there, it can determine how to `mappend` a few non-built in types as well like `decimal.Decimal` or your class that extends from `collections.Set` -- though, surprisingly, classes like `weakref.WeakSet` never end up being considered an extension of `collections.abc.Set` for some reason.
+And it doesn't stop there, it can determine how to `mappend` a few non-built in types as well like `decimal.Decimal` or your class that extends from `collections.abc.Set`.
 Yes, yes, it uses type checking but it tries its best to do it against ABCs rather than hard types.

 ###Mempty
 With monoids comes mempty!
 And `pynads` has a pretty nifty trick up its